Granada Attractions

 Guided tour of Alhambra, Generalife & Albaicín

-After the guide has taken you through all major attractions within the complex, including Generalife Palace and Gardens, you stop for lunch.
+After the guide has taken you through all the major attractions within the complex, including Generalife Palace and Gardens, you stop for lunch.

 Later you visit Albaicín, Granada’s old quarter.